mor1/mort-www/code/index.md

 control your digital footprint.
 At the moment the focus is on collecting and managing your own data; future goals include developing ways to enable others to interact with your data for mutual benefit, while still retaining ultimate control yourself.
+The code is available under the GPLv2.

 [perscon]: http://perscon.net/